Located just north of Gun Club Road in North Stamford, the

 As shown in this aerial photo, taken from the southern edge of the preserve looking north from Gun Club Road, the property extends from Gun Club Road almost all the way to South Lake Road and Wallenberg Road.

 Birch Meadow is accessible to visitors, who are welcome to enjoy its natural beauty year-round.
 The preserve’s .75-mile trail system (shown in blue on our trail map) adjoins the adjacent Windermere on the Lake Development, where there are additional private trails.
-The SLCT trails are most easily accessed from the end of Gun Club Road which, though private property, includes an easement for SLCT access.

 In addition to hiking the trails, we suggest that visitors take the time to relax and enjoy an excellent view of Windermere Lake from a stone bench situated at the end of the short spur trail shown on the trail map.
 While you are there, make sure to locate the plaque adjacent to the bench that commemorates the contributions of Percy Langstaff — a former president of the Trust and a visionary advocate for the preservation of open space.